-Summary of the steps involved in collecting blood for Malaria, Antimalarial drug resistance, HbA1c, Vitamin D testing, haemoglobin, and random blood glucose testing for adults:
+Summary of the steps involved in collecting blood for random blood glucose testing and HIV, Hepatitis-B and Hepatitis-C testing:

-- Check the Biomarker Questionnaire for individuals eligible for testing; - Seek voluntary consent for haemoglobin and blood glucose testing and blood collection for Malaria, Antimalarial drug resistance, HbA1c, and Vitamin D testing from the respondent (if the respondent is age 15-17 and unmarried seek voluntary consent from the parent/responsible adult and the respondent). - Place the barcode labels from a single row on the barcode sheet in the Biomarker Questionnaire, on a filter paper card, and on the DBS Transmittal Sheet; - Check the boxes appropriate for HbAlc testing and additional testing; - Clean and prick the respondent's finger with an adult lancet; - Wipe away the first drop of blood, use the second for blood glucose and the third for anaemia; - Test the blood glucose in the glucometer; - Test the haemoglobin in the HemoCue; - Fill the pre-printed circles on the filter paper card with the fourth through seventh blood drops; - Stop the bleeding at the prick site; - Record the haemoglobin and blood glucose levels on the Biomarker Questionnaire - Place the filter paper card in the drying box; - Collect biohazardous waste; - Inform the respondent of his/her haemoglobin and glucose results and provide an informational brochures on anaemia and blood glucose. - Provide a written referral for follow-up medical attention for respondents found to be severely anaemic or with random blood glucose levels ≥ 200mg/dL
+- Check the Biomarker Questionnaire for individuals eligible for testing. - Seek voluntary consent for blood glucose testing and blood collection for HIV, Hepatitis-B and Hepatitis-C testing from the respondent (if the respondent is age 15-17 and unmarried seek voluntary consent from the parent/responsible adult and the respondent and children age 4-5 years seek consent from the parent/responsible adult). - Place the barcode labels from a single row on the barcode sheet in the Biomarker Questionnaire, on a filter paper card, and on the DBS Transmittal Sheet. - Check the boxes appropriate for additional testing. - Clean and prick the respondent's finger with a lancet. - In adults, wipe away the first drop of blood, use the second for blood glucose - Test the blood glucose in the glucometer. - Fill the pre-printed circles on the filter paper card with the third through seventh blood drops. - For children, wipe away the first drop of blood and fill the two pre-printed circles on the filter paper card with the second and third blood drop - Stop the bleeding at the prick site. - Place the filter paper card in the drying box. - Collect biohazardous waste. - Inform the respondent of his/her glucose results and provide an informational brochure on blood glucose. - Provide a written referral for follow-up medical attention for respondents found to be with random blood glucose levels ≥ 200mg/dL.

-CHAPTER 9: BIOHAZARDOUS WASTE DISPOSAL
+CHAPTER 7: BIOHAZARDOUS WASTE DISPOSAL

-Any material coming in contact with blood or serum (lancets, microcuvettes, glucose strips, alcohol swabs, gauze, and gloves) is considered to be biohazardous (hazardous to other humans).
-Safe disposal of such material is very important to prevent the transmission and spread of various blood borne diseases, such as Hepatitis B and HIV, among survey personnel and within the study community.
+Any material coming in contact with blood or serum (lancets, glucose strips, alcohol swabs, gauze, and gloves) is considered to be biohazardous (hazardous to other humans).
+Safe disposal of such material is very important to prevent the transmission and spread of various blood borne diseases, such as Hepatitis B, Hepatitis C and HIV, among survey personnel and within the study community.
 Biohazardous waste has to be collected in special containers during the blood collection and testing, securely stored and transported, and safely disposed at the end of each day of fieldwork.

-You will place all biohazardous waste in a sharps container (lancets and microcuvettes) or a red biohazardous waste bag (all other biohazardous material).
+You will place all biohazardous waste in a sharps container (lancets) or a red biohazardous waste bag (all other biohazardous material).
 The sharps containers and the biohazardous waste bags can be securely closed for safe storage and transportation during the fieldwork.